Polidea/SiriusObfuscator/SymbolExtractorAndRenamer/README.md

    `/bin/bash Scripts/git_remotes.sh`
    Script takes the parameter defining which version of Swift will be used as the basis of the changes to the compiler.

 5. Build the Swift compiler in the Xcode-friendly way.
+A build can take multiple hours.
+Build artifacts require ~20GB of free disk space.
    `swift/utils/build-script --clean --xcode --release-debuginfo --debug-swift`

-6. Build the Swift compiler using ninja with support for iOS, tvOS and watchOS `swift/utils/build-script --ios --tvos --watchos --release-debuginfo --debug-swift`
+6. Build the Swift compiler using ninja with support for iOS, tvOS and watchOS.
+A build can take multiple hours.
+Build artifacts require ~20GB of free disk space.
+   `swift/utils/build-script --ios --tvos --watchos --release-debuginfo --debug-swift`

 7. Copy the generated libraries from ninja build to Xcode build